 Smart Bidding Strategies are insanely easy to set-up, are built directly into the Google Ads platform and provide Bid Strategy Reports to help strategists track and determine success.
 The bidding strategies (Maximize Conversions, Target ROAS, Enhanced CPC, and Target CPA) use over 16 unique signals, such as device, location, time, age, gender, parental status, OS, and more to determine a search user’s likelihood of converting or purchasing – all in real-time.
 How amazing is that?!

 While setting up a Smart Bidding Strategy is easy, understanding how each one operates and how best to start testing one can be confusing.
-In this blog I’ll offer some quick insights into the key functionalities of each bidding strategy and some tips to prevent common testing roadblocks.
+In this blog we’ll offer some quick insights into the key functionalities of each bidding strategy and some tips to prevent common testing roadblocks.

 Types of Smart Bidding Strategies